stracquadaniolab/cookiecutter-workflow-nf/readme.md

 code in this directory is automatically added to `$PATH` when running the pipeline, which makes custom scripts easily portable and accessible.
-If you are using Python, you should have a file for each class of operations, e.g. a file `plots.py` for all the plots, and use `typer` to have standard Unix command line interface.
+If you are using Python, you should have a file for each class of operations, e.g. a file `plots.py` for all the plots, and use `docopt` to have standard Unix command line interface.
 See the auto-generated pipeline for an example.

 The template comes with an auto-generated `.devcontainer.json` file, which allows developing your scripts inside a container with all the software